 A large section of the path conveniently runs downtown through Cleveland Park.
 Cleveland Park offers a number of amenities including tennis courts, fitness stations, and volleyball courts.
 If you want to keep all your activities near the downtown region, this is the best place to start your ride!

-Shoeless Joe Jackson Museum
+Swing by the Shoeless Joe Jackson Museum

 American baseball player Joseph Jackson, better known as “Shoeless Joe Jackson,” lived in Greenville for many years and even returned homesick after being banned from baseball.
 His childhood home was moved from its’ original location and turned into a museum across from Flour Field, home to the Greenville Drive, an affiliate of the Boston Red Sox.